Oceano, California: 2010

-Of the 2,447 households, 38.8% had children under the age of 18 living with them, 50.2% were married couples living together, 14.8% had a female householder with no husband present, and 29.6% were non-families.
-23.0% of households were one person, and 9.2% were one person aged 65 or older.
-The average household size was 2.96 and the average family size was 3.50.

-The age distribution was 29.5% under the age of 18, 10.2% from 18 to 24, 29.8% from 25 to 44, 20.1% from 45 to 64, and 10.4% 65 or older.
-The median age was 32 years.
-For every 100 females, there were 97.2 males.
-For every 100 females age 18 and over, there were 96.3 males.

-The median household income was $38,014 and the median family income was $39,254.
-Males had a median income of $28,180 versus $21,310 for females.
-The per capita income for the CDP was $16,561.
-About 14.1% of families and 16.3% of the population were below the poverty line, including 22.0% of those under age 18 and 6.2% of those age 65 or over.

 History

 The environs of Oceano were the home of "Halcyon," a utopian religious community established in 1903 by the theosophical Temple of the People, based in Syracuse, New York.
 The group, which believed in channeling unseen electromagnetic forces in an effort to attain human perfection, constructed a number of buildings in association with their colonizing effort, including the Blue Star Memorial Temple and the Halcyon Hotel and Sanatorium.

 In 1948, Oceano, was the site of the founding by Catherine Nimmo (a registered nurse and Doctor of Chiropractic who had recently moved there from the Netherlands) and Rubin Abramowitz (an engineer) of the U.S. Vegan Society, the first vegan society in the United States.
-The Society lasted from 1948–1960 and was a predecessor to the American Vegan Society.
+The Society lasted from 1948 to 1960 and was a predecessor to the American Vegan Society.